wp-plugins/storyform/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-0.3.html

-The Storyform plugin let's you select which posts you want to create Storyform magazines with.
+The Storyform plugin let's you create rich, immersive Storyform magazines with just a one click.

 == Description ==